DerekMarcinyshyn/homepage/README.md

 ## Description

-Homepage oranizes your homepage where you can drop in any element and it takes care of layout.
+Organizes your homepage where you can drop in any element and it takes care of layout.

 ## Features